Fast track your treatment

 - 0141 3005009

-Different techniques are used to realign a knee depending on the correction required.
-An opening wedge osteotomy is where the bone is cut with a saw and then opened up with chisels to create a wedge-shaped opening.
+The technique used to realign a knee depends on the correction that is required.
+An opening wedge osteotomy happens when your bone is cut using specialist equipment and opened with chisels to create a wedge-shaped opening.

 A closing wedge osteotomy happens when your bone is cut twice and a small wedge of bone is removed.

 Mobility and dressing aids such as specialised wheelchairs and dressing sticks can support your recovery following knee realignment surgery.

 It is normal for osteotomy patients who have undergone knee realignment surgery to not bear any weight (non-weightbearing) on their operated leg for up to six weeks.
 After this period, a specialist team will take further X-rays to ensure that your fractured ends have healed sufficiently to allow you to start bearing your weight again.

 Following this initial period, our physiotherapists will supervise and guide you through a comprehensive rehabilitation package until you are able to walk normally and return to your daily activities and any high-impact sports (if applicable).

 Initially, rehabilitation after knee realignment surgery will often comprise of simple range of motion and flexibility exercises to ensure full mobility to yoyr knee is restored.
 Non-weight bearing strengthening exercises will also be advised to prepare the knee for more aggressive exercises later down the line.

 Higher level rehabilitation will involve weight-bearing exercises to restore optimum function and fitness to the operated leg.
 These types of exercises may include:

 If successful, a knee realignment surgery can help treat bowed legs or severe and persistent knock knees.
 Undergoing knee realignment surgery or an osteotomy due to knock knees or bowed legs can also redistribute your weight across your knee joint, relieve pressure off any damaged cartiliage and support your knee joint's life span.